 Because they were good breeders and he was a pure blooded Yokozawa, a rare strain of seke hybrid, they'd kept him, hoping to find him the perfect owner.
 While they had him they'd allowed Yokozawa to go school and eventually to college, thinking it might make him more desirable.

 When he was college age, Yokozawa had feigned "stray" and attached himself to a human male named Takano who'd been about his same age.
-Though, at the time, it really was the human who'd been acting like the stray.
+Though, at the time, it really was Takano who'd been acting like the stray.

 Yokozawa had fallen deeply in love with the man.
 In the years he was with Takano he'd done everything that nekos were told were their duties (an indoctrination beginning in earliest kittenhood).
 The big male, when he wasn't at his breeders, had cooked and cleaned and looked after the man he'd "adopted."
 He'd even offered Takano his body more than once, trying to bring his unofficial owner relief.

 "Yokozawa-chan," the pet shop owner, Sato, called from across the store.
 "Turn around.
-You're never going to get adopted if you don't let people see you," she chided.
+You're never going to get adopted if you don't let people see you."

 "Stupid woman," Yokozawa muttered to himself.
 His thick plumed tail took on a furious swish.
 He turned around obediently, though slow enough that Sato would know he was displeased if she was watching.